BA(Hons) DipArch PG dip ARB RIBA

-Gianmaria Givanni is an award-winning designer with a career that spans over 25 years in the construction industry.
+Gianmaria Givanni is an established architect with a career that spans over 25 years in the construction industry.

 In 2001 he set up his first office, Minus-one, which focused on interior architecture and exhibition design.
 His intimate understanding of materials and construction afforded him a special craftsmen's sensibility with the technical ability to precisely realize ambitious visions as seen in projects like the Jam Factory redevelopment in Bermondsey South London.

 Gian has collaborated with several high-profile architects over the years most notably Rogers Stirk Harbour and Partners where he spent 11 years leading award-winning projects such as the Riverlight development and Merano Residencies.
 At Rogers, he mastered the art of delivering large-scale housing, master planning, and mixed-use schemes of increasing technical, political, and urban complexity.